AshCashh/University-Notes/My Second Brain/Analogue to Digital Conversion.md

 #cs
 ## Analogue to Digital Conversion
-Analogue signals or [[Sinusoidal Signals]] to digital signals conversion (ADC) is a technique used to convert an analogue singal to a digital signal.
+Analogue signals or [[Sinusoidal Signals]] to digital signals conversion (ADC) is a technique used to convert an analogue signal to a digital signal.
 The analogue signal is sampled at a regular interval and the sampled value is converted to a digital value.
 Digital quantities are both discrete in amplitude and time.

 Specialised hardware called an analogue to digital converter performs this function.
-An ADC takes a sample of a continous signal at an instant in time, if the signal is time-varying it takes multiple samples.
+An ADC takes a sample of a continuous signal at an instant in time, if the signal is time-varying it takes multiple samples.
 The quality of the conversion depends on a number of factors, such as resolution and sample rate.

 ### Sampling
 When we discretise in time, this is referred to as sampling.
 The sampling rate determines the time resolution and introduces aliasing error.
 On a [[Microprocessors & Microcontrollers|Microcontroller]], time resolution is typically the period of the CPU clock.